 4. Create a Campaign Strategy: Prepare your job search marketing materials, practice interviewing, and develop a job strategy

 At this point you've probably got a sense of your values and what activities you're good at.
 It's important to validate those and discover previously unknown aptitudes.
-The University Career Center's Know Yourself resources on the Students and Alumni page will help you identify your strengths.
+The University Career Center will help you identify your strengths.
 Log on to Focus 2 directly to take helpful personality and interest assessment tests.

 Identify a Career

-The University Career Center's Where to Go resources on the Students and Alumni page provides in-depth information about careers, career trends, industries and salary information so you can pick a career path that aligns with your skills and interests.
+The University Career Center provides in-depth information about careers, career trends, industries and salary information so you can pick a career path that aligns with your skills and interests.

 CBE Professor and University Librarian Michael Germano compiled a useful list of Cal State LA library resources for job hunting and career research.
 Use them to research careers inside and outside typical business career paths.
 If you have a strong interest in traditional business industries, Placement Services compiled a series of major-specific Career Guides for business and economics majors.

 Both the University Career Center and Placement Services offer resources for finding internships, on-campus work opportunities and part-time work for students looking to test out their chosen career and get work experience.
-Check out Cal State LA Handshake on the university site and our Internship page to get started.
+Check out Cal State LA Career Center on the university site and our Internship page to get started.
 Remember, internships and other career-related work you do now will help you determine if the job you think you want is the best fit for you.
 If not, now's the time to try other industries and jobs.

 Create a Campaign Strategy